D-Garment: Physically Grounded Latent Diffusion for Dynamic Garment Deformations: Method

-Note that this formulation does not require intermediate body-driven skinning unlike prior works \eg~\cite{tailornet, drapenet, diffusedwrinkles}.
-This relaxes the need to rig the template, which is challenging and limits the faithful modelling of dynamic wrinkles and free-form deformations further from the body.
+This formulation is independent of intermediate body-driven skinning, unlike prior works \eg~\citep{tailornet, motionguided, drapenet, diffusedwrinkles}, which removes the need to rig $\mathcal{T}$.

-\subsection{Garment representation}
+\subsection{Garment Representation}

-To leverage powerful diffusion models in the 2D domain for generation, we reframe our 3D generation problem by representing garment deformations in a 2-dimensional domain encoding $(u,v)$ coordinates.
-We take inspiration from {\it geometry images}~\cite{gu2002geometry} and encode relative 3D mesh vertex displacements from the template $\mathcal{T}$ into a 2D geometric displacement map $D := \{d_{i,j}\} \in \mathbb{R}^{n\times m\times 3}$ via a pre-computed $uv$ parametrization $\phi$ of $\mathcal{T}$.
+To leverage powerful diffusion models in the 2D domain for generation, we reframe our 3D generation problem by representing garment deformations in a 2D domain encoding $(u,v)$ coordinates.
+Inspired by {\it geometry images} from~\citet{gu2002geometry}, we encode relative 3D mesh vertex displacements from $\mathcal{T}$ into a 2D geometric displacement map $D$ via a pre-computed parametrization $\phi: \mathbb{R}^2 \rightarrow \{1,2,\ldots,n\}$ where $n$ is the number of vertices of $\mathcal{T}$.

 Given an inferred displacement map $\hat{D}$, the inverse $uv$-map $\phi^{-1}$ allows to lift pixels to mesh vertices as